 Building your own home can be a tremendously rewarding experience.
 You get to make choices about everything from location and floor plan to colors and landscaping.
 At the end of the process, you have a truly special place to live, something uniquely yours.
+But how do you pay for it?
+And how do new construction loans work?

 While a project like building your home can be both exciting and fun, there are many things to consider before you start building.
 Probably the most important consideration is how this type of project gets paid for.
 Stress over money and financing can ruin the entire home building experience.